 Are you planning to apply without stress for admission and be confident you will be admitted?
-Then your sure bets are these researched about universities; try some of them that attract you and thank me later on.
-Any international student is offered admission, read on and apply now to these reputable universities with the highest acceptance rates, 100%!
+Then your sure bets are the highest acceptance rate university; try some of them that attract you and thank me later on.

 Review of Reputable Universities with Highest (100%) Acceptance Rate for International Students

 Established in 1973, the private institution currently houses 6,938 students, 19 percent of whom are part of a full-time university program.
 A total of 63 programs offered by the Albright School of Education, the School of Management, the School of Applied Leadership, the School of Arts and Sciences, the Washington Academy of Languages and the Institute of Technology are part of the university.

 - Read also; 10 best places to study abroad